JoshuaHeathcote1987/Backbone_Package/README.md

 ## About

 This project was created using Laravel, InertiaJS, ReactJS and was created to save the user time when dealing with table data for that specific website.
-The package GUI for table within the database and enables you to create, read, update, and delete.
+The package gui for table within the database and enables you to create, read, update, and delete.

 In the future and will implement a relational system so that the user can implement relationships through the gui.